bentomas/node-continuables/README.md

         // succeeded == true
       });

-    // uh oh!
+    // uh oh! this will throw, the error hasn't been handled async_function(new Error())
-    async_function(new Error())
       (function(val, succeeded) {
         // val == new Error
         // succeeded = false
       });

-They can be chained:
+continuables can be chained:

     async_function(true)
       (function(val) {